Cookie Consent Banners: Do You Actually Need One?

 When You Don't Need a Cookie Consent Banner

-- No cookies: The tool does not set any cookies on the visitor's browser — not first-party, not third-party.
+The tool sets zero cookies on the visitor's browser — not first-party, not third-party.

-- No local storage tracking: It doesn't use localStorage, sessionStorage, or fingerprinting as cookie alternatives.
+No localStorage, sessionStorage, or fingerprinting used as cookie alternatives.

 Multiple EU data protection authorities — including France's CNIL and Austria's DSB — have confirmed that cookieless, privacy-first analytics tools that meet these criteria can operate without consent.
 The French CNIL specifically exempted compliant audience measurement tools from its consent requirements as early as 2020, and other DPAs have followed.